-- Case Management (£23k), Customer Services (£21k) and Community Safety (£24K) - There are savings from part-year vacancies, recruitment at a lower spinal point, change in hours and appointment of an apprentice. - Rent Rebates and Rent Allowances Shortfall of £23k expected in overpayment recovery.
-Also slight variance expected in subsidy actuals however this will be refined further as part of the mid-year subsidy return.
+- Case Management (£28k), Customer Services (£20k) and Community Safety (£14K) - There are savings from part-year vacancies, recruitment at a lower spinal point, change in hours and appointment of an apprentice. - Rent Rebates and Rent Allowances Shortfall of £60k expected in overpayment recovery.
+Also slight variance expected in subsidy actuals however this will be refined further as part of the mid-year subsidy return plus a number of write-offs to be actioned. - Homelessness recovery of B&B charges has reduced so income levels unlikely to be achieved (£21k).
+This is based on people placed in B&B which has significantly reduced from last few years.